What do we mean by Creative Tourism?

 Among the many virtues of the creative tourism, we can mention the following ones:

-- Diversification of the tourist offers without any investment, just by optimizing existing tangible and intangible heritage.
+- Diversification of the offers without any investment, just by optimizing existing intangible heritage.

-- Positive effects upon the profitability of the cultural infrastructures thanks to this new demand.
+- Positive effects on the profitability of the cultural infrastructures thanks to this new demand.

 - Quality tourism endowed with a high added value and purchasing power.

-- Positive effect on the self-confidence of the local people thanks to this new interest for their culture and tradition.
+- Self-confidence of the locals thanks to this new interest for their culture and traditions.